Eating for two: helping pregnant and nursing mothers in Vietnam plan nutritious meals

 Reading Time: 4minutes

 Parents know all too well the stresses of pregnancy and childrearing.
 Added economic pressures and less time for sleeping and eating exact a mental and physical toll, and women at this life stage have special dietary requirements.
 What’s more, taste preferences can change during pregnancy, making it that much harder to plan nutritionally balanced menus.

-With its booming industrial and tourism sectors, Vietnam has a lot going for it, including high digital literacy.
-As of 2020, 68% of rural Vietnamese had smartphones, putting the country on a par with China and ahead of wealthier countries like Japan.
+With its booming industrial and tourism sectors, Vietnam has a lot going for it, including high internet penetration and digital literacy.
+As of 2022, nearly three-quarters of adults had smartphones and used social media, putting the country on a par with China and ahead of wealthier countries like Japan.
 AVN decided to leverage the power of digital technology to improve nutrition.
-It developed a mobile-friendly website called the Mother and Children Project that features a menu bank of over 1,300 dishes, with plans to expand it to over 2,500.
-Users can select pre-designed menus tailored to their personal dietary requirements or build their own nutritionally balanced menus by flexibly changing ingredients to fit their budget and taste preference.
-It also offers users dietary information and advice, smart tools to monitor their health status and child’s growth, plus articles and videos on culinary culture and food science.
-They can even register for online or in-person cooking classes.
+It developed a mobile-friendly website called the Mother and Children Project that features a nutritionally-balanced menu bank of over 1,300 dishes for mothers and 700 dishes for children.

 The website builds on AVN’s School Meals Project, launched in 2012, which has given the company valuable experience in developing delicious and nutritious menus for schoolchildren across Vietnam’s three main regions—north, central, and south—each with its distinct food culture.
-For this project, AVN conducted extensive research, stakeholder surveys, and cooking and tasting trials.
+For this newest project, AVN conducted extensive research, stakeholder surveys, and cooking and tasting trials.